abelson-lab/smMIP-tools/README.md

 -O, --OVERLAP, default=0.95.
 Fine-tuning the overlap between reads and smMIPs .
 Used in the map.smip_to_site function -M, --MAPQ, default=50.
 MAPQ cut-off.
 Used in the filter.on.mappingscore function
   ```
+map_smMIPs_extract_UMIs.R was built to process one bam file at a time.
+An example shell script for parallel processing is provided [here](https:/www)